OpenDSA/OpenDSA/RST/en/Tutorials/mutationtesting_faq.rst

 Second, your tests might not cover some edge cases, or there might be issues in the code that mutation testing doesn't reveal.

 Why do I have bugs in my code despite having 100% Mutation Score?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Again, a high mutation score indicates the effectiveness of your
+A high mutation score indicates the effectiveness of your
 tests in capturing the introduced mutations.
-We are only using a particular set of mutation operators, and there
+We are only using a particular set of mutation operators.
-are many other mutation operators that test different aspects of your
-code.
-This may leave room for bugs to hide in other parts of your code.
+While these operators are extremely effective at catching bugs without
+taking an excessive amount of time, they are not perfect.
+Fortunately, even bugs not actually triggered by the mutation tests
+will often be caught by a test suite that is good enough to get 100%
+mutation score for these mutations.
+Still, it is possible for something to get through the net.

 For example, let's start with a simple class definition: